rscarson/blog/embedding_js_with_rustyscript.md

   })?;
 ```

-Now we can include our static module - `to_module()` is needed to pull into into a form we can use.
+Now we can include our static module:

-The `call_entrypoint` function will call our module's setValue function for us - the function was found and a reference to it stored in advance on load so that this function call can be made with less overhead.

-Just like before, `::<Undefined` means we do not care if the function returns a result.

 ```rust
   let module_handle = runtime.load_module(&API_MODULE.to_module())?;